skahwah/skahwah.github.io/_posts/2016-12-04-SLAE-Assignment-3.md

 ```

-The same `DWORD` string comparison is conducted between the value in the `EAX` register, which is the `egg`, `0x534b534b`, and the value in the memory address currently pointed to by `EDI`, which is `0x4b	0x53	0x4b	0x53`.
+The same `DWORD` string comparison is conducted between the value in the `EAX` register, which is the egg, `0x534b534b`, and the value in the memory address currently pointed to by `EDI`, which is `0x4b	0x53	0x4b	0x53`.
 As this is a match, the zero flag is set and process will ignore the conditional jump instruction and move on to the following `jmp edi` instruction.

 After the string comparison occurred, the `scas` instruction adds four bytes to the memory location pointed to by `EDI`.
 As such, `EDI` has been updated from `0x804a0a4` to `0x804a0a8` and now points to the beginning of the shellcode after the two egg identifiers.